Projects in ERPLY Books

-This guide is designed to show the possibilities of using projects in ERPLY Books.
+This guide to show the possibilities of using projects in ERPLY Books.
 A project is just a feature, a parameter that works across all the modules in ERPLY Books.
-It doesn’t have to be a warehouse, it can also be an individual employee, a group of people, a car, a product, a city etc. It’s also possible to use hierarchy between projects – the Main Project option unites other projects under it.
+It doesn’t have to be a warehouse, it can also be an individual employee, a group of people, a car, a product, a city etc. It’s also possible to use hierarchy between projects – the Main Project option unites others under it.

 To begin with, there are so many options what you can do with projects in ERPLY Books.
 For example, you can assign different projects to an invoice at the same time.
 You can also view a variety of reports according to the selected project(s) and authorize employees to only see the data assigned to them by a project.

 In addition, the overall page for adding, modifying and viewing projects is located under “Settings” > “Initial Data” > “Projects”.

 The cell for adding a project on invoices is located as the last cell on the Article row (as shown on the image below).

 If you have previously added a project into the system, you can choose it from that cell.
 If you haven’t, then you can add one from the same cell (by clicking on it, “Add+”, which leads to the adding page).